 Vegetable Puffs Recipe With Pastry Sheets

-The vegetable puffs always reminds me of bakeries in India where I used to eat them every so often while growing up.
-Lately I feel like I am missing on lot of little delights in life and whenever I try to tell my boys about my growing up in India, they seem to be not able to relate to it.
+Lately, I feel like I am missing out on a lot of little delights in life and whenever I try to tell my boys about my growing up in India, they seem to be not able to relate to it.

 One of my best friends in New York made awesome vegetable puffs and I used to enjoy eating hers.
-Whenever I felt like eating puff, I just have to ask her and she would make a large batch of it for me.
+Whenever I felt like eating puff, I just had to ask her and she would make a large batch of it for me.

-After we moved here to Oklahoma, one of our new friends had made the puffs and brought it to our house when we had a small gathering here.
+After we moved here to Oklahoma, one of our new friends made the puffs and brought them to our house when we had a small gathering here.
 That is when I realized I realized that since I always had someone make puffs for me, I have never made it myself.

 It is so easy to make these puffs especially since we get the readymade puff pastry sheets available in the market, but I never got around to making them.

-Since this was my first time making these, I stuck to the traditional potato and peas filled puffs.
+Since this was my first time making these, I stuck to the traditional potato and peas-filled puffs.
 We enjoyed steaming hot puffs for dinner along with some stories of growing up and memories of New York.

-I always thought I was a very adaptable person, but I have been surprised about how much I miss New York and not to mention India.
+I always thought I was a very adaptable person, but I have been surprised about how much I miss New York not to mention India.

-Vegetable Puffs in a black dish
+Vegetable Puffs served in a black plate - Top View

 Preparation time - 15 minutes